wlugmayr/chimerax-starmap/sphinx/analysis_medic_subtab.rst

   It is checked by default to ensure a successful run.

 * **Skip Rosetta relax step**:
-  Only check this if your PDB is from a previous *Rosetta/MEDIC* run.
+  Only check this if your PDB is from a previous *Rosetta/MEDIC* run if you want to speed up.
   You can choose the **_refined.pdb** in the *Input* tab.
   But be aware that this changes the name of the output file and the *MEDIC* template must also be changed.